AC Separation Causes, Symptoms & Treatment Options

 Symptoms

-Symptoms and the severity of symptoms of shoulder separation will vary depending on the separation grade.
-If you have an AC separation, you may experience one or more of the following symptoms:
+AC joint injury symptoms and their severity in a shoulder separation depend on the grade of the injury.
+If you have an AC separation, you may experience one or more of the following:

-• Tenderness and pain when touching the joint
+- Tenderness and pain when touching the joint: The area around the AC joint is often sore and sensitive.

-• A bump on the top of the shoulder where the clavicle ends
+- A bump on the top of the shoulder where the clavicle ends: The displaced collarbone may create a visible lump.

 When to see a doctor

-If you have experienced a traumatic fall and are experiencing symptoms of acromioclavicular joint injury, make an appointment to see an orthopedic specialist.
-During your appointment, your doctor will examine the affected shoulder, looking for signs of an AC separation.
+If you have experienced a traumatic fall and are showing symptoms of an acromioclavicular joint injury, it is important to schedule an appointment with an orthopedic specialist.
+During the visit, your doctor will examine the shoulder for signs of an AC separation, including pain, swelling, and visible deformity.

 Non-operative treatment

-Lower-grade shoulder separations (type I – III) are almost always treated using non-operative treatments.
-Non-operative treatments for AC separations include:
+Lower-grade shoulder separations (type I–III) are usually managed with non-operative methods.
+Common treatments for AC separations include:

-• Placing the arm in a sling to limit movement and rest the shoulder
+- Placing the arm in a sling: Limits movement and allows the shoulder to rest and heal.

-Once swelling and discomfort improve, a rehabilitation program is recommended to support full recovery from the collarbone injury.
+Once swelling and pain improve, a structured rehabilitation program is recommended to ensure full recovery and restore proper shoulder function after the collarbone injury.

 Try these exercises to help address your condition: